indiqusdocs/yntraa/docs/Introduction/SupportedSMSGateways.md

 ---
 # Supported SMS Gateways

-Apiculus supports SMS gateways that can be used for sending SMS notifications, sending one-time passwords (OTP) and verifying mobile number ownership.
+Yntraa supports SMS gateways that can be used for sending SMS notifications, sending one-time passwords (OTP) and verifying mobile number ownership.
 The following SMS gateways are supported:

 - [Kapsystem (India)](https://kapsystem.com/)
 - [Textlocal (India)](https://textlocal.in/)